English Couple Announces They’re Raising Their Baby To Be ‘Gender-Neutral,’ Will Let Child Pick Their Own

 So diligent are the couple about letting the baby decide their gender identity for themselves that, in order to stymie any unwanted outside influence on the baby’s identity, not even his or her close family know.

-However, there is one aspect of child-rearing that grandparents are often roped into, and which, when done properly, leaves little ambiguity about a baby’s biological gender: diaper-changing.
+However, there is one aspect of child rearing that grandparents are often roped into, and which, when done properly, leaves little ambiguity about a baby’s biological gender: diaper-changing.

 Anoush’s grandmother, Camille, found out the baby’s biological gender when changing a diaper.
 Other than that, only the baby’s parents know the secret (unless Camille has spilled the tea).

-Rosa Freedman, professor of law conflict and global development at the University of Reading, says that this type of child-rearing could create problems for the British government down the road should it catch on with other parents.
+Rosa Freedman, professor of law conflict and global development at the University of Reading, says that this type of child rearing could create problems for the British government down the road should it catch on with other parents.
 For example, the National Health Service wouldn’t be able to plan out pediatric services because they wouldn’t know how many boys there are and how many girls there are.

 Freedman says that if the parents are that committed to gender equality, they should channel their efforts elsewhere.